-Cliff Lake is a 9 mile moderately trafficked out and back trail located near Shaver Lake, CA that features a river and is rated as moderate.
+Cliff Lake is a 9 mile moderately trafficked out and back trail located near Shaver Lake, California that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash